dartmouth-dltg/container_management_labels/README.md

     ]

 Note that the indicator field should *always* be present and will *always* be set to "checked" and "disabled" during plugin initialization.
-If it is not present in the :container_management_labels key it will be added at the end of the list.
+If it is not present in the :container_management_labels key, it will be added to the end of the list at startup.

-Label sizes for container_management_labels plugin.
+##### Label sizes for container_management_labels plugin.
 Label keys should match those used in the en.yml file in the plugin and should define a page size and margin.

     AppConfig[:container_management_labels_pagesize] = {